sjoerdgunneweg/DL2/README.md

 | MASt3R (Original Results)            | 0.403  | 0.344    | 0.374      |
 | MASt3R (Our Reproduction)            | 0.551  | 0.385    | 0.468      |

-Accuracy (Acc.), Completeness (Comp.), and Overall (Chamfer distance) scores for MASt3R evaluated on the DTU dataset.
+**Table:** Accuracy (Acc.), Completeness (Comp.), and Overall (Chamfer distance) scores for MASt3R evaluated on the DTU dataset.
 Lower is better for all metrics.
 Original results compared with our reproduced results.

 ### Depth Map Quality Assessment (RLBench)